Pink Panther and Sons

 Pink Panther and Sons is an American animated television series produced by Hanna-Barbera Productions and Mirisch-Geoffrey-DePatie-Freleng.
-The series was originally broadcast on NBC from 1984 to 1985 and moved to ABC in 1986.
-Friz Freleng (a close friend of Joseph Barbera and William Hanna since all three worked on the Metro-Goldwyn-Mayer cartoon studio in the 1930s) served as creative producer for the series as his and David H. DePatie's production company, DePatie–Freleng Enterprises, existed as an in-name-only enterprise by this time, as its operations were absorbed by Marvel Productions in 1981.
+The series was originally broadcast on NBC from 1984 to 1985, with reruns airing on ABC in 1986.
+Friz Freleng (a close friend of Joseph Barbera and William Hanna since all three worked on the Metro-Goldwyn-Mayer cartoon studio in the 1930s) served as creative producer for the series as his and David H. DePatie's production company, DePatie–Freleng Enterprises, was used as an in-name-only enterprise by this time, as it was acquired by Marvel Productions in 1981.
 The show is based on the Pink Panther, a character created in 1963.

 Plot

-The series centers on The Pink Panther's two sons: pre-teen Pinky, his toddler brother, Panky and their friends in the Rainbow Panthers crew (the pretty Chatta, fighting Rocko, gibberish-talking Murfel, overalls-wearing Annie, and mixed-up-talking Punkin).
-Each episode shows the Rainbow Panthers coming together in friendship as they learn about growing up and take on a group of lions called the Howl Angels.
+The series centers on The Pink Panther's two sons: pre-teen Pinky, his toddler brother, Panky and their friends in the Rainbow Panthers (the pretty Chatta, fighting Rocko, gibberish-talking Murfel, overalls-wearing Annie, and cap-wearing Punkin).
+Each episode shows the Rainbow Panthers coming together in friendship as they learn about growing up and compete with a group of lions called the Howl Angels.

-Featured in each episode would be short 1-minute cartoons featuring The Pink Panther bookending the main cartoons with Pinky and Panky.
+Each episode features a one minute cartoon short featuring The Pink Panther between the main cartoons with Pinky and Panky.